Today's Tarot for Will Smith

 | The Fourfold Vision spread offers a progression of different ways of looking at an object, person, or situation.
 It is a powerful tool for gaining deeper insight into the specific subjects of other readings.
 The Ator Tarot is a smart and whimsical spin on Rider Waite symbolism.
 The clunky and adorable characters of the Ator Tarot make it the deck of choice for those seeking a refreshing approach to divination.
 If you would like your own copy of the Ator Tarot, you can buy it now! |

-| The card second from the right represents the physical vision: how the object is seen at a base or mechanical level.
-The Tower, when reversed: Unexpected upheaval leading to a positive change in life.
-Catastrophe survived or narrowly avoided.
-A new lifestyle and enlightenment.
+| The card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
+The Tower: Unforeseen catastrophe.
+An abrupt change, perhaps leading to a new lifestyle and enlightenment.
 May indicate a broken relationship, divorce, or failure in business or career. |

 |